josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 ##  Before you start

-Before you get to the thrilling and wonderful world of filling out applications and taking phone calls with strangers, you should spend some time checking these things off your list, to ensure you're as prepared as possible.
-(If you've started searching already, these are things you might want to work on sooner than later.)
+Regardless of where you are in your journey, these are things you might want to work on sooner than later.

 ### Know what you want